 - ♦ High-Risk HPV (HR-HPV) testing can be ordered on Pap (cervical/vaginal) specimens collected in either ThinPrep® PreservCyt® Solution or BD SurePath® Preservative Fluid.
-HR-HPV testing ordered in conjunction with the Pap test will be resulted on the Pap report and will be billed with the Pap. - Reflexive HR-HPV testing is performed only when the result of the Pap test is ASC-US.
+HR-HPV testing ordered in conjunction with the Pap test will be resulted on the Pap report.. - Reflexive HR-HPV testing is performed only when the result of the Pap test is ASC-US.
 Other procedures and testing are clinically indicated if the result of the Pap test is LSIL or higher. - Non-reflexive HR-HPV testing is performed regardless of Pap test results.
-To order, check the box on the requisition if available or write in "HR-HPV Non-Reflexive testing". - NOTE: HR-HPV testing on cervical/vaginal specimens collected in SurePath Preservative fluid must be performed within 14 days of the collection date.
-ThinPrep PreservCyt solution can be performed up to 6 weeks after the date of collection.
-However, due to storage space constraints, we are only able to retain ThinPrep specimens for 4 weeks.
-Please check with Cytopathology before ordering an add-on HR-HPV. - HPV 16 18/45 Genotyping This test, if ordered, can only be performed following a positive HR-HPV test.
+To order, check the box on the requisition if available or write in "HR-HPV Non-Reflexive testing". - NOTE: HR-HPV testing on cervical/vaginal specimens collected in SurePath Preservative fluid must be performed within 7 days of the collection date.
+ThinPrep PreservCyt solution can be performed up to 28 days after the date of collection..
+Please check with Cytopathology before ordering an add-on HR-HPV to determine if this testing can be performed. - HPV 16 18/45 Genotyping This test, if ordered, can only be performed following a positive HR-HPV test.
 It is designed to detect the 16 and 18/45 HPV strains.
 This information can be used by the provider to determine appropriate follow-up care for the patient. - HPV 16 18/45 Genotyping is recommended as a reflexive test for patients who meet the following criteria: - a.
 30 years old and above, - b. must have a current negative Pap test and positive (detected) HR-HPV test, - c. testing cannot be performed on a vaginal-only specimen.
-There must be a cervical component. - Reflexive 16 18/45 Genotyping must be ordered with a Pap Test and Non-Reflexive HR-HPV, and can only be performed if the case meets the above three criteria. - HPV 16 18/45 Genotyping may be added-on to the current case as long as the HR-HPV result was positive (detected) and the specimen is still within the testing window given above.
+There must be a cervical component. - Reflexive 16 18/45 Genotyping must be ordered with a Pap test and Non-Reflexive HR-HPV, and can only be performed if the case meets the above three criteria. - HPV 16 18/45 Genotyping may be added-on to the current case as long as the HR-HPV result was positive (detected) and the specimen is still within the testing window given above.
 HPV 16 18/45 add-on Genotyping can only be performed on the specimen that tested positive (detected) for HR-HPV.